IAMconsortium/pyam/doc/source/api.rst

 if (and only if):

 1. it determines to be running within a notebook, and
-2. logging is still *unconfigured by the time the first logging message is to be emitted*.
+2. logging is still *unconfigured by the time the first logging message by |pyam| is to be emitted*.

 **Intersphinx mapping**